mariaciceri/takecare_inventory/TESTING.md

 # TESTING

-+ All the tests performed on the page are registered here.
++ All the tests performed on the pages are registered below.

 ## Code Validation
 ### HTML/CSS validation

-+ The page was run through [HTML W3C Validator](https://validator.w3.org) and [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator).
++ All the pages were run through [HTML W3C Validator](https://validator.w3.org) and [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator).

 | Page | Validator | Screenshot | Notes |
 | --- | --- | --- | --- |